Avoid the Cliff Edge: Warning for Aussies

 One of the most significant headwinds facing Australian investors is the aging of the Baby Boomer generation.
 As Boomers retire and transition from wealth accumulation to wealth decumulation, the asset classes they once dominated will undergo substantial shifts.
 The consequences for Australian real estate, equities, and bonds are profound:

 1. Real Estate: Baby Boomers, many of whom hold large family homes, are beginning to downsize or liquidate property holdings.
 This will flood the market with supply at a time when younger generations, already burdened with affordability challenges, struggle to enter the housing market.
+It is no longer the case that ‘What has worked in the past, may not work in the future.
 The traditional belief that property will always outperform the market is no longer a safe assumption.
 Investors should consider reallocating capital away from residential property into sectors better positioned for future growth.

 2. Equities and Bonds: The massive liquidation of assets by Boomers withdrawing from their superannuation and pension funds will impact liquidity and strain capital markets.
 This could depress prices, especially in sectors where retirees are heavily invested.
 Investors should anticipate volatility in these markets and look for opportunities to diversify internationally, particularly in sectors experiencing growth driven by younger generations and technological advancements.